GADS-Group-E/.github/README.md

 ### Usecase:

-A student starts a practice session
+- A student starts a practice session

-the system prints a random word from the repository but hides a few letters in random positions.
+- The system prints a random word from the repository but hides a few letters in random positions.

-Using text to speech, the system pronounces the word and defines it.
+- Using text to speech, the system pronounces the word and defines it.

-The text to speech service will also read out the origin, definition and sentence use of the word.
+- The text to speech service will also read out the origin, definition and sentence use of the word.

 ---